FelipeFFerreira/ITA-CORES/README.md

-# SoC RISC-V: An ASIC Implementation of the FEMTORV32
+# 🚀 SoC RISC-V: An ASIC Implementation of the FEMTORV32
-### Designed by Felipe Ferreira Nascimento, São Paulo, Brazil.
+#### 🛠️ Designed by Felipe Ferreira Nascimento, São Paulo, Brazil.

 ---
-## Overview 🌐
+## 🌐 Overview
-The RISC-V architecture is an open-source ISA under a Berkeley Software Distribution (BSD) license, enjoying global recognition in academia and the industry due to its reduced and expandable instruction set.
-This project focuses on the full physical implementation of an SoC using the FemtoRV32 project as a foundation, presenting a validated microarchitecture suitable for future ASIC projects.
+The RISC-V architecture, under a Berkeley Software Distribution (BSD) license, is revered globally in academia and the industry.
+This project aims at a full physical implementation of an SoC using the FemtoRV32 project, offering a microarchitecture ready for future ASIC projects.

 🔗 [FemtoRV32 Project](https://github.com/BrunoLevy/learn-fpga/tree/master/FemtoRV)
-- Copyright (c) 2020-2021, Bruno Levy
+- 📄 Copyright (c) 2020-2021, Bruno Levy
-- All rights reserved.
+- 📜 All rights reserved.

 ---
 ## 🛠 Requirements
+To simulate the SoC, the following tools are needed:
 - [Iverilog](http://iverilog.icarus.com)
 - RISC-V GCC configured for Femtorv32 or picoRV32 processor design.

-> 💡 To acquire the correct GCC cross-compiler, install the picoRV32 source from [GitHub](https://github.com/cliffordwolf/picorv32).
+💡 **Tip:** Acquire the correct GCC cross-compiler by installing the picoRV32 source from [GitHub](https://github.com/cliffordwolf/picorv32).

 ---
 ## 🌟 ITA-CORES Initiative
-RISC-V and Open Source are forging paths in global innovation.
-ITA, recognizing this shift, launched the "ITA CORES" initiative, focusing on the design and manufacturing of digital processors based on the RISC-V ISA.
+Acknowledging the global advancements in RISC-V and Open Source, ITA introduced the "ITA CORES" initiative focusing on designing and manufacturing digital processors based on the RISC-V ISA.
 ![ITA.CORES](docs/ITA_CORES_LOGO_OF.png)

 ---
 ## 🧠 SoC RISC-V Implementation
-We aimed to implement and physically validate the Quark core based on the FemtoRV32 project due to its compact microarchitecture, ideal for low-cost implementations.
+This project aimed to implement and physically validate the Quark core, ideal due to its compact microarchitecture for low-cost implementations.
 ![SoC-RISC-V](docs/block_diagram.png)

 ### 🛠 Methodologies and Tools
-Explored were crucial methodologies and tools needed for a complex digital flow, aimed at the effective implementation and validation of the core.
+We explored essential methodologies and tools necessary for a complex digital flow, targeting the efficient implementation and validation of the core.
 ![Development Phases](docs/steps.png)
 ![Tap-out](docs/tapout.png)

 ---
+## 📚 Framework Details
+In digital chip development, optimizations often lead to modifications in the original design, which, although intended for improvements, can introduce errors or inconsistencies.

-## 🛠 Developed Framework
+### 🛠 Developed Framework
-A framework was created to verify the conformity of the Quark core with the ISA RISC-V specifications, including various tests ensuring the validity and efficacy of the RISC-V SoC implementation.
+This project developed a framework to verify the conformity of the Quark core with the ISA RISC-V specifications.
 ![Framework](docs/diagrama_fluxo_test.png)
 ![Purpose of the Framework](docs/fluxo_automatizado.png)

-### 📚 Framework Details
-In digital chip development, the original representation of the design is often modified during various optimization stages.
-However, even minor modifications can introduce errors or inconsistencies, threatening the correctness and reliability of the design.
+#### 🌀 Functioning and steps of the framework
+The framework operates through several stages, managing test files, setting up test environments, compiling with the RISC-V toolchain, organizing compiled files, preparing instructions for simulation, automated test execution and validation, and finally, executing tests on a physical device.

+1. **Stage 1: Test File Management**
+   - System identifies and manages the test files, which are stored in five main repositories, supporting test files written in both C language and RISC-V assembly.

+2. **Stage 2: Test Environment Setup**
+   - Application prepares the automated testing environment through a series of specialized scripts.

+3. **Stage 3: Compilation with the RISC-V Toolchain**
+   - The application uses the RISC-V toolchain to convert the test files into executable machine code.

+4. **Stage 4: Organization of Compiled Files**
+   - The files and their dependencies are organized in specific directories for each test.

+5. **Stage 5: Preparation of Instructions for Simulation**
+   - The resulting .elf files are converted into instructions in hexadecimal format suitable for digital simulators used in the project.

+6. **Stage 6: Automated Test Execution and Validation**
+   - This stage involves the execution and automated validation of each test, providing visual feedback on the test status.

+7. **Stage 7: Execution of Tests on Physical Device**
+   - This stage involves setting up and executing the tests on hardware, such as an FPGA or physical chip.

 ---
 ### 💌 Feedback & Contributions
-Feel free to send your feedback and contribute to the project.
-Every piece of advice and contribution is highly appreciated!
+Your feedback and contributions are highly welcomed and appreciated!
+Feel free to improve any part of this project and submit your ideas and enhancements.